-Service fees revenues vary by customer depending on the customer specific needs.
-Service fees may include such services as special training, development of tailored functionality, implementation and deployment services.
-Service fee revenue for the three months ended September 30, 2016 was \$69,398 as compared to \$276,728 for the three-month period ended September 30, 2015.
-The service fee revenue decrease was primarily as a result of the Company's focus on service milestones that were not yet met as of quarter end and fewer ongoing service agreements during the three-month period ended September 30, 2016.
+Professional services and other revenues vary by customer depending on the customer specific needs.
+Service fees may include such services as special training, development of tailored functionality, pilots for potential customers, implementation and deployment services.
+Professional services and other revenue for the three-month period ended December 31, 2016 was \$nil as compared to \$144,507 for the three-month period ended December 31, 2015.
+The service fee revenue decrease was primarily as a result of the Company's focus on service milestones that were not yet met as of quarter end and fewer ongoing service agreements during the three-month period ended December 31, 2016.